-- Unsalvageable trees are systematically removed - Salvageable trees are pruned to restore their health and structure. - Lost trees are strategically replaced using the Tree Endowment Fund to restore the structure and function of the campus forest in a reasonable time frame.
+- Unsalvageable trees are systematically removed. - Salvageable trees are pruned to restore their health and structure. - Lost trees are strategically replaced under guidance from the University Arborist to restore the structure and function of the campus forest in a reasonable time frame.